energyhelpline/energyhelpline.github.io/_posts/2017-02-01-duplication-and-abstraction.md

 However, I still think the examples give a good insight in to the sensitivity to conceptually different things within the code that is needed by a developer to enable abstractions to emerge.

-This kind of sensitivity to the concepts in the code, and the level of abstraction they are is also critical when extracting methods in the same way as it is when extracting classes.
+This kind of sensitivity to concepts in the code, and their level of abstraction, is also critical when extracting methods in the same way as it is when extracting classes.
 Methods are also an abstraction.
 Even if the extracted methods don't get moved to classes of their own, it is still important that the methods themselves are coherant.

 In the real world I have noticed the kind of coupling introduced in the name of eliviating duplication in my own code when I've been moving shared behaviour up to a base class.
 More than once I've noticed I've moved code shared between two controllers to a base controller class but the code I moved shared very little in common conceptually and yet I've coupled them together inside my new abstraction, the base controller class.
 A better way of removing the duplication might have been to create seperate classes injected in to the controllers as dependencies.

-To do
----

-* It looks as though Code Complete might have something to say on the matter.
-I've never read it, and we've got a copy!
-* Perhaps I need to research what an abstraction is.